McCarthy back at Lambeau as Cowboys visit desperate Packers

 Outside linebacker Rashan Gary, who has a team-high six sacks, suffered a season-ending knee injury Sunday in a 15-9 loss at Detroit.
 He’s one of many Packers who could be unavailable against the Cowboys.

 Cornerback Eric Stokes (knee/ankle) and wide receiver Romeo Doubs (ankle) also got hurt in the Lions game and aren’t expected to play.
 Wide receiver Randall Cobb (ankle) is on injured reserve.
-The Packers had 17 players on Wednesday’s injury report.
+Linebacker De’Vondre Campbell (knee) will miss a second straight game.

 NO RUSH FOR ELLIOTT?

 Dallas running back Ezekiel Elliott sounded less than certain he would play after missing the game before the bye with a right knee injury.
-The two-time rushing champ did say the plan is to play.
-If he does, it likely will be with a brace.
+The two-time rushing champ is listed as questionable.
+If he does play, it likely will be with a brace.

 Elliott missed just one game because of injury in his first six seasons.
 He played through a knee injury last year, limiting his effectiveness.
 Even before the latest injury, he was sharing the backfield more than at any point in his career.